monarch-initiative/mondo/.github/ISSUE_TEMPLATE/add-synonym.md

 title: Request for new synonym [ADD NAME HERE]
 labels: [ synonym ]
 assignees: nicolevasilevsky
 body:
   - type: markdown
     attributes:
       value: |
-        Use this form to request a new ontology term be added to Mondo.
-See additional guidance here: https://mondo.readthedocs.io/en/latest/editors-guide/c-make-good-term-request/.
+        Use this form to request a synonym be added to an existing Mondo term.
   - type: input
     id: term
     attributes: